Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Theoretical Results

-Building on the definitions introduced above, we now establish a connection between the $\textsc{Repa}$ regularizer and the statistical discrepancy between DINOv2 features of clean and reconstructed images.
-The proposition that follows formalizes this link by expressing the expected $\textsc{Repa}$ score in terms of a feature-space divergence.
+\textbf{Feature-Space Alignment: $\textsc{Repa}$ as an MMD Surrogate.} Building on the definitions introduced above, we now establish a connection between the $\textsc{Repa}$ regularizer and the statistical discrepancy between DINOv2 features of clean and reconstructed images.